Arkansas Hunting Law: A Comprehensive Guide

 License Suspension and Revocation

-Automatic Suspensions: Certain violations trigger automatic license suspensions, regardless of whether you are convicted in court.
+• Automatic Suspensions: Certain violations trigger automatic license suspensions, regardless of whether you are convicted in court.

-Point System: Arkansas uses a point system for hunting violations.
+• Point System: Arkansas uses a point system for hunting violations.
 Accumulating points over time can result in license suspension even for minor violations.

-Length of Suspensions: Suspensions can range from months to years, depending on the violation and your prior history.
+• Length of Suspensions: Suspensions can range from months to years, depending on the violation and your prior history.

-In 2024, I spoke with a hunter from South Carolina that just received a notice from the South Carolina Department of Natural Resources suspending his license.
+In 2024, I spoke with a hunter from South Carolina who had just received a notice from the South Carolina Department of Natural Resources suspending his license.
 While in Arkansas, he paid an AGFC fine immediately, based on advice from an attorney-friend back home.
 While we could request an AGFC administrative hearing to argue a point reduction, defending the ticket from the beginning had a much higher likelihood of preserving his hunting license.

 Criminal Records and Background Checks